BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 This extension goes a long way towards cracking the nut that is the Visual Studio extensions interface.
 For example, using the existing VS Options PropertyGrid and GridView implementations to set non-persistent live user settings in an editor pane, and calling the extension's existing IVsDataConnectionUIProperties and IVsDataConnectionUIControl implementations through an IVsDataConnectionDialog implementation when a connection needs to be configured in custom contexts.</br>
 By accessing and reusing IVs implementations alreaded coded within the extension and Visual Studio, the need for custom classes can by and large be eliminated.</br></br>
 Also, a __disclaimer/warning__ regarding exposing members with hidden access modifiers.
-The private edit field of the VS User Options PropertyGrid GridView is accessed to overcome a long-time irritant and implement radio buttons and check boxes into the grid by utilizing type converters and attributes.</br>
+The private edit field of the VS User Options PropertyGrid GridView is accessed to overcome a long-time irritant and implement radio buttons and check boxes into the grid by utilizing type converters and attributes.
+There are several other locations where hidden members are also exposed.</br>
-This all occurs in the first 5 `AbstractSettingsPage` property accessors.
+All access of this nature take place in the BlackbirdSql.Core.Reflect class.
+As a rule no other code within the extension may expose hidden members.
 The code performing this access is 100% stable, using standard calls included in Visual Studio's Reflection.
 If you object to this practice, do not install this extension.</br></br>
 *The first tenet of this package is `small footprint, low overhead`, and to be as unobtrusive as possible.
 It is installed as a standard VSIX extension.
 If you uninstall it is is gone.
 It does not leave it's fingerprints in either your computer system or your Visual Studio installation.*
+</br></br>

+### Deconstructing Connection Naming, Equivalency and SE Integration
+If you're finding BlackbirdSql's RunningConnectionTable management of connections confusing, insight into it's basic rules of operation can be found [here...](RunningConnectionTable.md)
+</br></br>

 ### Features
 * Firebird DDEX provider support for most of the DDEX 2.0 IVs DML interfaces utilizing FirebirdSql.Data.FirebirdClient version 10.0.0.
 * SqlServer SqlEditor port for Firebird for editing Computed columns, Triggers, Views, Procedures, Functions and SQL scripts.</br>__Note:__ The editor service execution plan visualizer is not currently functional.
 Execution plans are text based.
 * Trigger/Generator auto-increment linkage.
-* Host and database drop-down selection within connection dialogs; derived from Server Explorer, FlameRobin and the current solution projects' connection strings.
+* Full integration of Server Explorer.
+Connection dialogs include Host and Database drop-down selection; derived from Server Explorer, FlameRobin and the current solution projects' settings and EDM connection strings.
 * SqlEditor text-based execution plans and statistics snapshot comparer.
 * Configurable connection equivalency keys under `BlackbirdSql Server Tools` DDEX user options.
 * Within Server Explorer, top level folders for Tables, Views, Stored procedures, Functions, Sequence Generators, Triggers and Domains.